 In these videos, scholars and historians explore the Key Concepts of the Teaching Hard History framework by discussing slavery’s impact on the lives of enslaved people in what is now the United States and the nation’s development around the institution.
 They also explain how enslaved people influenced the nation, its culture and its history.

 Participants will learn how our elementary framework centers the stories of enslaved people to teach the history of American slavery in a way that is both age-appropriate and accessible.
 They will also gain strategies for teaching about topics like freedom, race, enslavement and resistance while avoiding common pitfalls.

 Participants of this webinar will hear from historian Hasan Kwame Jeffries about why we must teach about American slavery honestly and comprehensively.
-Participants will also test their knowledge of this critical topic with a quiz, as well as interact with Teaching Tolerance’s new collection of resources designed to help educators overcome the shortcomings of textbooks and state standards in teaching this hard history.
+Participants will also test their knowledge of this critical topic with a quiz, as well as interact with Learning for Justice’s collection of resources designed to help educators overcome the shortcomings of textbooks and state standards in teaching this hard history.